-Area of Assessment Line of enquiry Page Number 9 Overall governance Line of Enquiry 9: The extent to which the service provider has governance arrangements in place to support the smooth operation of the service and ensures there is a sound basis for providing high quality care and support for individuals using the service in order to enable them to achieve their personal outcomes.
-(Regulation 6, 9/10 and 12) 37-39 10 Statement of purpose ement of purpose Line of Enquiry 10: The extent to which the service is provided in accordance with the statement of purpose.
-(Regulation 7) 11 Quality assurance Line of Enquiry 11: The extent to which arrangements are in place for the effective oversight of the service, through ongoing quality assurance processes that review standards of care and compliance with regulations and that information and views obtained are used for the continued development and improvement of the service.
-(Regulation 8, 66, 73-76 and 79-81) 42-47 12 Financial sustainability Line of Enquiry 12: The extent to which the service provider has oversight of financial arrangements and investment in the service so that it is financially sustainable and supports people to be safe and achieve their personal outcomes.
-(Regulation 11) 48 13 Culture Line of Enquiry 13: The extent to which the service provider operates a culture of openness, honesty and candour at all levels and ensures potential conflicts of interests are managed in an open way.
-(Regulation 13, 63, 83) 49
+Area of Assessment Line of enquiry Page Number 9 Overall governance Line of Enquiry 9: The extent to which the service provider has governance arrangements in place to support the smooth operation of the service and ensures there is a sound basis for providing high quality care and support for children in order to enable them achieve their personal outcomes.
+(Regulation 2, 5-6 and 8) 29-31 10 Statement of purpose Line of Enquiry 10: The extent to which the service is provided in accordance with the statement of purpose.
+(Regulation 3) 32-33 11 Quality assurance Line of Enquiry 11: The extent to which arrangements are in place for the effective oversight of the service, through ongoing quality assurance processes that review standards of care and compliance with regulations and that information and views obtained are used for the continued development and improvement of the service.
+(Regulation 4, 57, 64-67, and 70-72) 34-38 12 Financial sustainability Line of Enquiry 12: The extent to which the service provider has oversight of financial arrangements and investment in the service so that it is financially sustainable and supports children to be safe and achieve their personal outcomes.
+(Regulation 7) 39 13 Culture Line of Enquiry 13: The extent to which the service provider operates a culture of openness, honesty and candour at all levels and ensures potential conflicts of interests are managed in an open way.
+(Regulation 9, 54, 74) 40-41

-4.4 Information Line of Francisc 44.
-The extent to which individuals have seems to 50 14 Information Line of Enquiry 14: The extent to which individuals have access to information about the service to enable them to have a clear understanding of service provision and records relating to how the service is delivered are accurate, accessible and available to people and 50 their representative.
-(Regulation 19, 20, 59, 78) 15 Staffing Line of Enquiry 15: The extent to which individuals are supported by a service that provides appropriate numbers of staff who are suitably fit and have the knowledge, competency, skills and qualifications to provide the levels of care and support required to enable the individual to achieve their personal outcomes.
-(Regulation 34-39, 67-72) 54-60 16 Whistleblowing Line of Enquiry 16: The extent to which people working at the service are supported to raise concerns about the service through whistleblowing procedures.
-(Regulation 65, 82) 61-62 17 Managing individual's money Line of Enquiry 17: The extent to which Individuals are supported to manage their money.
-(Regulation 28) 63 18 Notifications Line of Enquiry 18: The extent to which relevant regulatory bodies and statutory agencies are notified where there are concerns and significant events affecting individuals.
-(Regulation 60-62 and 84) 65-67 19 Complaints Line of Enquiry 19: The extent to which the service promotes an accessible complaints policy and procedure and demonstrates learning from complaints to improve the service.
-(Regulation 64, 77) 68-69 20 Domiciliary support services (visits and contracts) Line of Enquiry 20: The extent to which travel time and care time are delineated and care workers are offered a choice of contractual arrangements (domiciliary support services only).
-(Regulation 41, 42) 70-71
+14 Information Line of Enquiry 14: The extent to which people have access to information about the service to enable them to have a clear understanding of service provision and records relating to how the service is delivered are accurate, accessible and available to children and their representative.
+(Regulation 15-16, 51, 69) 42-44 15 Staffing Line of Enquiry 15: The extent to which children are supported by a service that provides appropriate numbers of staff who are suitably fit and have the knowledge, competency, skills and qualifications to provide the levels of care and support required to enable children to achieve their personal outcomes.
+(Regulation 30-35, 58-63) 45-52 16 Whistleblowing Line of Enquiry 16: The extent to which people working at the service are supported to raise concerns about the service through whistleblowing procedures.
+(Regulation 56, 73) 53-54 17 Managing children's money Line of Enquiry 17: The extent to which children are supported to manage their money.
+(Regulation 25) 55-56 18 Notifications Line of Enquiry 18: The extent to which relevant regulatory bodies and statutory agencies are notified where there are concerns and significant events affecting children.
+(Regulation 52, 53, 75) 57-59 19 Complaints Line of Enquiry 19: The extent to which the service promotes an accessible complaints policy and procedure and demonstrates learning from complaints to improve the service.
+(Regulation 55, 68) 60-61